Chancellorsville | May 1, 1863

-On April 27, 1863 – three days before the historic Battle of Chancellorsville – Maj.
-Gen. Joseph Hooker led the Fifth, Eleventh, and Twelfth Corps on a campaign to turn the Confederate left flank by crossing the Rappahannock and Rapidan Rivers above Fredericksburg.
-Passing the Rapidan via Germanna and Ely’s Fords, the Federals concentrated near Chancellorsville on April 30 and May 1.
+In the last days of April, 1863, Maj.
+Gen. Joseph Hooker led three army corps on a movement to turn the Confederate left flank by crossing the Rappahannock and Rapidan Rivers above Fredericksburg.
+Passing the Rapidan via Germanna and Ely’s Fords (three miles north on this map), the Federals concentrated near Chancellorsville (two miles west) on April 30 and May 1.

-As Hooker’s army moved toward Fredericksburg on the Orange Turnpike, they encountered increasing Confederate resistance.
-Hearing reports of overwhelming Confederate force, Hooker ordered his army to suspend the advance and to concentrate again at Chancellorsville.
-Pressed closely by Lee’s advance, Hooker adopted a defensive posture, thus giving Lee the initiative.
+Pushed back by McLaws and Anderson and hearing reports of more arriving Confederates, Hooker ordered his army to suspend the advance and to concentrate at Chancellorsville.
+Pressed closely by Lee’s advance, Hooker adopted a defensive posture, giving Lee the initiative.